-Choosing the right shower for your household needs can be tricky, and there are a few points to bear in mind: are you looking to recreate a home-spa experience, or do you want a simple, economical one?
+Choosing the right one for your household needs can be tricky, and there are a few points to bear in mind: are you looking to recreate a home-spa experience, or do you want a simple, economical one?
 Do you need a shower that's got a separate element to heat its hot water, or are you happy to rely on your boiler to do all the hard work?
-The following is a quick guide with all the must-know points about electric, power shower & thermostatic units to help you make up your mind.
+The following is a quick guide with all the must-know points about electric, power & thermostatic showers to help you make up your mind.

 These are great for big households or those on a budget or both, and are fairly cheap and can be connected from either right or left-hand side, so it’s versatile and as they are compact in shape, it can be fitted in a small space; however, you must consider the plumbing and pipework to be in order.
 You will find best options at QS Supplies to choose from, depending upon the type of your domestic plumbing system.
 A real benefit is that it contains its own heating element, which means that you've got lots of comforting hot water, and you're not reliant on your boiler to provide it, which is great if you have an older make or a small water tank.
 These are also ideal if you're watching your bills: they only heat the amount of water you actually use, so a quick shower will save you money and won't involve a massive tank of water being heated and then going to waste.
 However, one downside to this type of unit is that it doesn't contain a pump, so the volume of water coming out is largely dependent on your mains water pressure.